auchenberg/devtools-remote/README.md

 4. Bam!

-This project is highly experimental.
+**NOTICE**: This project is highly experimental, and shouldn't be used in ANY production-like environment, as there's absolutely no security or privacy.